cyrildever/merkle-trees/README.md

 ### License

-These libraries are distributed under an MIT license.
+These libraries are distributed under a MIT license. \
 See the [LICENSE](LICENSE) file.